Fugitive Mexican ex-Gov. Javier Duarte detained in Guatemala

 Noriega said Duarte would be presented before a judge to consider his possible extradition.

-Duarte was governor of Veracruz from 2010 until he left office Oct.
+Duarte, 43, was governor of Veracruz from 2010 until he left office Oct.
 12, 2016, two months before the scheduled end of his term, saying he was doing so in order to face the allegations against him.

 At the time he denied having links to phantom businesses that allegedly won state contracts, and said he had not stolen a single peso of state money or diverted government funds overseas.